 As a result of the deprivations suffered by convicts on Norfolk Island, the prisoners eventually rioted.
 Among the records of that riot and the ensuing judicial retribution is Australia’s earliest known gay love letter, written by one of the ring-leaders of the riot to the man he loved.

-1880 Execution of Captain Moonlite
+1880: The execution of Captain Moonlite

 Andrew George Scott once entertained the idea of following his father into the Anglican priesthood but settled on bushranging instead.
 Styling himself Captain Moonlite, he led a gang of young men on a crime spree across Victoria and into New South Wales.
-Eventually captured in a shootout, Scott hung for his crimes on 20 January 1880.
+Eventually captured in a shootout, Scott was hung for his crimes on 20 January 1880.
 When he went to the gallows, he wore a ring woven from a lock of a gang member’s hair.
 Young James Nesbitt died attempting to lead police away from Scott during the shootout.

 Letters later discovered by historian Garry Wotherspoon indicate he and the young gang member were lovers.
 In 1995, authorities finally granted Scott his final wish, denied at the time of his death.
 They allowed the exhumation of his remains and reburial beside those of his James Nesbitt.

-Introduction of the Criminal Amendment Act sees the maximum punishment for homosexual offences reduced from death to life imprisonment.
+1885: The introduction of the Criminal Amendment Act sees the maximum punishment for homosexual offences reduced from death to life imprisonment.